 STEP-BY-STEP GUIDE ON HOW TO IMPORT A CAR INTO SINGAPORE

-Ensure that your car is able to comply with the general requirements and standards as specified by LTA/NEA before you even begin the import process.
+Ensure that your car is able to comply with the general requirements and standards as specified by LTA/NEA before you even begin the process to import car into Singapore.
 For brand new state-of the-art vehicles, the key technical requirements of concern are:

 - Car needs to be compliant to exhaust emission standards (Euro VI or JPN2009)